soilwise-he/soilwise-soil-companion/README.md

   - run
 - $ sbt (in another terminal)
   - project chatbotJS
-  - ~fastOptJS (to transpile and watch for changes)
+  - ~fastOptJS (to transpile and watch for changes (while developing))

+Note that for final versions the fullOptJS build is recommended since it produces smaller, faster JavaScript bundles.
+Also, latest ScalaJS is renaming the commands to fastLinkJS and fullLinkJS, with output written to folders in the target directory (adjust Dockerfile accordingly).

-The chatbot will be available at http://localhost:8080/soilcompanion/index.html
+The chatbot will be available at http://localhost:8080/app/index.html

 ### Run with Docker
 Build the image (from the project root):